Coooookies/Grasscutter-MeaMailPlus/README.md

 ```
 {
   "updateTime": [4, 0, 0],         // set the server's start time for send mail of the day, default is 04:00:00(24 hours system)
-  "initialMail": [ 1001 ],         // set the initial mail id, you can set multiple mail ids like [1001, 1002, 1003]
+  "initialMail": [ 1001 ],         // set the initial mail template id, you can set multiple mail ids like [1001, 1002, 1003]
-  "birthDayMail": [ 1004 ],        // set the birthday mail id, you can set multiple mail too!
+  "birthDayMail": [ 1004 ],        // set the birthday mail template id, you can set multiple mail too!

   "dailySignInMail": [             // players can only receive once a day, and will not send if they are not online.
     {